google/oss-fuzz/docs/glossary.md

 ## Corpus
 Or **test corpus**, or **fuzzing corpus**.<BR>
 A set of [test inputs](#test-input).
-In many context, it is also referred to a set of minimal test inputs that generates maximal code coverage.
+In usual context, it is also referred to a set of minimal test inputs that generate maximal code coverage.

 ## Mutation Engine
 A tool that take a set of testcases as input and creates their mutated versions.